joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 zip -r app.zip PATH_TO_YOUR_APP
 ```

 Now we can send it to the server.
 We are going to need the SSH private key that we got when we created our EC2 instance to do this.
-To be able to use the key we first need to give it the proper permission otherwise we are going to get a "bad permissions" error.
+To be able to use the key we first need to give it the proper permission otherwise, we are going to get a "bad permissions" error.
-This command will read only permission to your key:
+This command will read-only permission to your key:
 ```bash
 chmod 400 PATH_TO_YOUR_KEY
 ```